 Try these steps to help ease discomfort and encourage healing after being treated for a dislocation injury:

 - Rest your dislocated joint.
-Don't repeat the action that caused your injury, and try to avoid painful movements.
+Don''t repeat the specific action that caused your injury, and try to avoid painful movements.

 - Take a pain reliever.
-Over-the-counter medications, such as ibuprofen (Advil, Motrin IB, others), naproxen (Aleve) or acetaminophen (Tylenol, others), can help relieve pain.
+Over-the-counter medications, such as ibuprofen (Advil, Motrin IB, others), naproxen (Aleve) or acetaminophen (Tylenol, others), may help relieve pain.

 - Maintain the range of motion in your joint.
 After one or two days, do some gentle exercises as directed by your doctor or physical therapist to help maintain range of motion in your injured joint.
 Total inactivity can cause stiff joints.